This privacy statement applies to your use of QLearn and is part of the

 conditions of use, department policies and applicable laws (including by scanning, accessing, copying and quarantining emails and other communications), and for security, technical and troubleshooting purposes.

 Information will be treated as a public record and will be used, disclosed or otherwise dealt with as required or authorised by laws including the

 Education (General Provisions) Act 2006 (Qld), Public Records Act 2002 (Qld) and the

 We take care to protect your personal information from being accidently lost, or used, accessed, altered or disclosed in an unauthorised way, and have implemented a range of security measures to help with this protection.
 Those measures may include data access restrictions, confidentiality agreements, backups, firewalls and encryption.

-QLearn provides access to services provided by our third party information and communication technology service providers.
-We take all reasonable steps to ensure that these third party providers have agreed to protect information including by keeping information transferred to, processed by or stored on their equipment secure; to use the information only to provide and improve their services and for security, technical and troubleshooting purposes; to comply with the Information Privacy Principles under the
+QLearn provides access to websites, applications, material and other services provided by our third party information and communication technology service providers.
+Where those parties are our contracted service providers, we take all reasonable steps to ensure that they have agreed to protect information including by keeping information transferred to, processed by or stored on their equipment secure; to use the information only to provide and improve their services and for security, technical and troubleshooting purposes; to comply with the Information Privacy Principles under the

 Information Privacy Act 2009 (Qld) where applicable; and to ensure any subcontractors to whom they provide information do the same.